Table of Contents

 5. The student is available for full-time research (for pay) in the summer before the fall of her/his graduate school application.

-I only have resources to work with 1 or 2 students each year.
-So I prioritize heavily for those who fit the above criteria.
-I have stopped working with undergraduate students during the academic semesters, except 1. someone continuing from a summer project, or 2. someone who just needs a “consulting” mentor for his/her honors senior project of his/her own design.
+I only have the resources to work with 1 or 2 students each year.
+So I prioritize for those who fit the above criteria.
+I have stopped working with undergraduate students during academic semesters, except for 1. someone continuing from a summer project, or 2. someone who just needs a “consulting” mentor for his/her honors senior project of his/her own design.
 I am generally very willing to talk to you (CMU undergrads) especially if you come during my posted office hours.

 Going to Graduate School